josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌱_prevent_as_authoritarian_seedling.md

 This conditioning is not imposed through force but through fear of misinterpretation, creating a population that behaves in a more controlled, less expressive manner.

 ## Why the seed metaphor matters
-Calling PREVENT “authoritarian” is inaccurate.
-The correct framing is that PREVENT contains the foundational logic from which authoritarian behaviours can grow under stress.
+PREVENT contains the foundational logic from which authoritarian behaviours can grow under stress.
 The seed is structural:
 • pre-emptive focus
 • behaviour-level analysis
 • suspicion embedded in everyday life